Master's Degree in Computer Science

 Delivery Options:

-The Lamar University Master of Science Degree in Computer Science will prepare you for a career related to networking, database design and intelligent systems.
+Lamar University's Master of Science in Computer Science will prepare you for a career related to networking, database design and intelligent systems.
 Thesis and non-thesis options are available.
 The objective of the master's degree is to produce professional computer scientists capable of contributing technically to the basic core areas of computer science as well as to application areas.

 Career Paths